carbonplan/cdr-verification/components/methods/methods.md

 All of the content associated with this tool is publicly available and hosted on GitHub, and we welcome feedback on all aspects of our work.

 CarbonPlan and Frontier plan to continue collaborating to update this tool on at least an annual basis moving forward.
 We will use these periodic updates to reflect changes within pathways that are already included in the tool as the field evolves.
-We also hope to add pathways to the tool.
+We also hope to add pathways to the tool as new approaches emerge.

 Of course, we are committed to fixing any mistakes!
 If you identify a specific issue with our uncertainty characterization or pathway diagrams, please send us an email at hello@carbonplan.org.
 The uncertainty mapping reflects our independent analysis of the current state of the field, but we always have more to learn.
 If we got something wrong when we last updated the tool, we will fix it as quickly as possible.